automated-construction/ACORN-shells/README.md

 After installing the plugin, you should be able to run example files that can be found in the Examples folder.

-Files in GH folder are ongoing experiments.
+Files with prefix WIP in examples folder are ongoing experiments.

 **Publications**